DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 ### Access ODM services

-By setting `service.type=LoadBalancer`, the services are exposed with a public IP to be accessed with the following command:
+By setting `service.type=LoadBalancer`, the services are exposed with public IPs to be accessed with the following command:

 ```
 kubectl get services